You are $75 away from free shipping

-Retinol is one of the trendiest skin care ingredients today, so now’s the perfect time to add it to your beauty regimen.
-Try the L’Oréal Paris RevitaLift Bright Reveal Dual Overnight Moisturizer, which is formulated with glycolic acid, Pro-Retinol, and vitamin C to help brighten the appearance of your skin with continued use over time.
+L’Oréal Paris Revitalift Bright Reveal Dual Overnight Moisturizer: This night cream is formulated with glycolic acid, Pro-Retinol, and vitamin C to help brighten the appearance of your skin with continued use over time.
 Gently smooth it over cleansed skin before you hit the hay, and remember to apply broad-spectrum sunscreen in the morning as directed and take the other sun protection measures we outlined above as well.

 While retinol can play an important role in your skin care routine, it’s not the only thing you can do to maintain your complexion’s beautiful, youthful-looking appearance.
-Add these tips to your skin care routine along with using a moisturizer formulated with retinol.
+Add these tips to your skin care routine in addition to using a retinol cream.

-1. Wash with a facial cleanser twice a day.
 This is one of the best steps you can take for a pretty complexion.
-Washing your face at night is particularly important to help address the buildup of dirt, oil, and makeup that has piled up during the day.
-Since your skin can get drier as you age, use a cream facial cleanser, like the L’Oréal Paris RevitaLift Radiant Smoothing Clean Cleanser.
+Washing your face at night is particularly important to help address the buildup of dirt, oil, and makeup that has piled up on skin’s surface during the day.
+Since your skin can get drier as you age, use a cream facial cleanser, like the L’Oréal Paris Revitalift Radiant Smoothing Cream Cleanser.

-2. Apply sunscreen every day.
 We can’t stress this point enough!
 We’ve already given you one good reason to wear sunscreen—retinoids can increase sun sensitivity—but there’s more.
-According to the Skin Cancer Foundation, leaving skin unprotected can cause damage, which can in turn lead to visible signs of aging down the road, like wrinkles and dark spots.
+According to the Skin Cancer Foundation, leaving skin unprotected can cause damage, which can lead to visible signs of aging down the road, like wrinkles and dark spots.
 The sun emits two kinds of rays—UVA and UVB—and UVA rays are the ones responsible for making your skin look older, while UVB rays cause burning.
-It’s important to protect yourself against both, so opt for a broad-spectrum sunscreen formulated with an SPF of 15 or higher to get the job done and reapply regularly.
-Taking other sun protection measures (like limiting your time in the sun and wearing sunglasses are crucial, too.
+A broad-spectrum sunscreen can protect against both types!